KellyT4425/The_WagClub/README.md

 3) `heroku config:set DISABLE_COLLECTSTATIC=0` (only if collectstatic should run).
 4) Deploy via GitHub integration or `git push heroku main`.
 5) Run migrations: `heroku run python manage.py migrate`.
+   - If you add new apps like `django-axes`, rerun migrations so tables (e.g., `axes_accessattempt`) exist in production.
 6) Create superuser: `heroku run python manage.py createsuperuser`.
 7) Add allowed host and CSRF origins for your Heroku domain.
 8) Set Stripe webhook to `https://<your-app>.herokuapp.com/orders/checkout/webhook/` with the signing secret stored in `STRIPE_WEBHOOK_SECRET`.